brianbills21/profit-trailer/Anderson Strat with EMAGAIN/README.md

  With this strategy, I have a setting that will pay to keep dust from accumulating, all you have to do is

- buy 2 BNB tokens on Binance and leave them in there.
+ buy 2 BNB tokens (Current Price Per Token $8.70) on Binance and leave them in there.

  If you want to, but you don't have to, please donate whatever you can.